The following post is by Hui Jun Ng:

 1 Esplanade Dr, Singapore 038981

 Orchard Road was voted as the world’s number one shopping street in 2012.
-Indeed, the prime retail therapy district is filled with a crazy number of malls.
+Indeed, the prime retail therapy district has a crazy number of malls.
 While shopping isn’t for everyone, do visit ION Sky at level 56 of ION Orchard.
 The indoor viewing gallery grants visitors stunning panoramic views of the city.

 Access ION Sky from the high-speed lift located on ION Orchard’s level four.